-In a clinical practice setting, such as your local veterinary hospital, veterinary technicians handle many of the same responsibilities that nurses and other professionals perform for physicians – and, like veterinarians, they are trained to work with several species of animals.
-They are trained to: obtain and record patient case histories; collect specimens and perform laboratory procedures; provide specialized nursing care; prepare animals, instruments, and equipment for surgery; assist in diagnostic, medical, and surgical procedures; expose and develop radiographs (X-rays); advise and educate animal owners; supervise and train practice personnel; and perform dental prophylaxes.
+In a clinical practice setting, such as your local veterinary hospital, veterinary technicians handle many of the same responsibilities that nurses and other professionals perform for physicians—and, like veterinarians, they are trained to work with several species of animals.
+They are trained to obtain and record patient case histories; collect specimens and perform laboratory procedures; provide specialized nursing care; prepare animals, instruments, and equipment for surgery; assist in diagnostic, medical, and surgical procedures; expose and develop radiographs (X-rays); advise and educate animal owners; supervise and train practice personnel; and perform dental prophylaxes.

-Students interested in a career in veterinary technology should have an aptitude for general science, math and biology and demonstrate basic language and communication skills.
+Students interested in a career in veterinary technology should have an aptitude for general science, math, and biology, and demonstrate basic language and communication skills.

 To accommodate work and family obligations, distance learning is an option for many students wishing to earn a degree in veterinary technology from home.
 The AVMA accredits several distance-learning courses that meet the same standards of accreditation as traditional programs and include a clinical component.
 Students fulfill the clinical training through sponsorship by a licensed veterinarian.

-Veterinary technicians earn salaries that compare favorably to those in other fields requiring a similar education.
+Veterinary technicians earn salaries that compare favorably to those in other fields requiring similar education.
 Salaries vary according to experience, responsibility, geographic location, and employment type.